zegelin/cassandra-exporter/README.md

 `{keyspace="system_schema",operation="range_read"}`  | 75
 `{keyspace="system_schema",operation="read"}`        | 618

+### Global Labels

+The exporter does attach global labels to the exported metrics.
+At this time these cannot be disabled without recompiling the agent.

+These labels are:

+- `cassandra_cluster_name`

+    The name of the cluster, as specified in cassandra.yaml

+- `cassandra_host_id`

+    The unique UUID of the node

+- `cassandra_node`

+    The IP address of the node

+- `cassandra_datacenter`

+    The configured data center name of the node

+- `cassandra_rack`

+    The configured rack name of the node

+These labels allow aggregation of metrics at the cluster, data center and rack levels.

+While these labels could be defined in the prometheus scrape config, the authors feel that having these labels be automatically applied simplifies things, especially when Prometheus is monitoring multiple clusters across numerous DCs and racks.

+### JMX Standalone (Experimental)

+While it is preferable to run *cassandra-exporter* as a Java agent for performance, it can instead be run as an external application if required.
+Metrics will be queried via JMX.

+The set of metrics should be identical, but currently some additional metadata labels attached to the `cassandra_table_*` metrics will not be available.

+This was originally designed to assist with benchmarking and development of the exporter.
+Currently the JMX RMI service URL and HTTP endpoint values are hard-coded.
+The application will need to be recompiled if these parameters need to be changed.

 ## Exported Metrics

 See the [Exported Metrics](https://github.com/zegelin/cassandra-exporter/wiki/Exported-Metrics) wiki page for a list.

+We suggest viewing the metrics endpoint (e.g., <http://localhost:9998/metrics>) in a browser to get an understanding of what metrics are exported by your Cassandra node.

 ## Unstable, Missing & Future Features